 The Best Potting Soil for Anthurium

-Natively, Anthurium are epiphytes, a kind of air plant.
-Most Anthurium are climbers, so their roots extend into leaf litter or moss that builds up under trees that they climb onto, or they grow aerial roots.
+Anthuriums are epiphytes, a kind of air plant.
+Most Anthurium is climbers, so their roots extend into leaf litter or moss that builds up under trees that they climb onto, or they grow aerial roots.

-As such, Anthurium should not be planted in dense soil since their roots need oxygen.
-A dense soil contains fine particles that retain too much water.
+As such, Anthurium should not be planted in dense soil since its roots need oxygen.
+Dense soil contains fine particles that retain too much water.

 Thus, the best potting soil for Anthurium is a looser substrate with many large air pockets to emulate their native growing conditions in the tropics of Central and South America.